-Regular Local Election: The biennial local election at which local governing body members are elected pursuant to the provisions of the Local Election Act.
-See NMSA 1978, § 1-22-2 (E).
+Regular Local Election: An election that is held on the first Tuesday after the first Monday in November in odd numbered years.
+The biennial local election at which local governing body members are elected pursuant to the provisions of the Local Election Act.
+(See NMSA 1978, § Section 1-22-2 (E) NMSA 1978).

-PART B: EXPENDITURES
+PART B EXPENDITURES

 1. In addition to the definition included in Article XIII, Section 2(j), "Expenditure" means a payment, a forgiveness of a loan, a payment of a loan by a third party, or an enforceable promise to make a payment, unless it is clear from the surrounding circumstances that it is not made for political purposes.
-An Expenditure is made on the earlier of the date the payment is made or on the date consideration, if any, is received.
+An Expenditure is made on the earlier of the date the payment is made or on the date consideration, if any, is received, whichever is earlier.

-- 2. A payment is made for political purposes if it is made for the purpose of influencing or attempting to influence the action of the voters for or against the election of a candidate or the qualification or passage of any measure. - 3.
-Candidates may not make Expenditures of campaign funds to pay civil penalties, fines, or forfeitures to the Board of Ethics. - 4.
-Expenditures of campaign funds for personal use is prohibited.
-Personal use is any use of campaign funds of a candidate (or former candidate) to fulfill a commitment, obligation or expense of any person that would exist irrespective of the candidate's campaign or responsibilities as an officeholder. - 5.
-The payment of legal fees to advise a candidate on compliance with campaign laws or regulations, and payment of legal fees or court costs to represent a candidate or candidate committee in any action reasonably related to the campaign or election in which the candidate or committee has been named as a defendant or respondent, are expenditures that must be disclosed, but are not subject to any expenditure limits in the Charter. - 6.
-Candidates who seek eligibility to receive public funds or become Participating Candidates under the OEEC should refer to the OEEC Regulations for additional guidance on Expenditures under the OEEC.
+2. A payment is made for political purposes if it is made for the purpose of influencing or attempting to influence the action of the voters for or against the election of a candidate-or candidates, or the qualification or passage of any measure.

+3. Candidates may not make Expenditures of campaign funds to pay civil penalties, fines, or forfeitures to the Board of Ethics.

+4. Expenditures of campaign funds for personal use is prohibited.
+Personal use is any use of campaign funds of a candidate (or former candidate) to fulfill a commitment, obligation or expense of any person that would exist irrespective of the candidate's campaign or responsibilities as an officeholder.

+5. The payment of legal fees to advise a candidate on compliance with campaign laws or regulations, and payment of legal fees or court costs to represent a candidate or candidate committee in any action reasonably related to the campaign or election in which the candidate or committee has been named as a defendant or respondent, are expenditures that must be disclosed, but are not subject to any expenditure limits in the Charter.

+6. Candidates who seek eligibility to receive public funds or become Participating Candidates under the OEEC should refer to the OEEC Regulations for additional guidance on Expenditures under the OEEC.

-PART C: COORDINATED EXPENDITURES
+PART C COORDINATED EXPENDITURES